 27:01 – The schedule of events will be posted on Twitter and Facebook.

 28:28 — George Clark asks via Twitter, “How will they use the US Dept. of State’s field network, embassies, consulates, etc., to enhance their approach to social media?”

 29:30 – Tapping into US Embassy networks and regional offices worldwide to stimulate participation in live online chats to solicit questions and feedback on a global basis.

-35:20 – The US Dept. of State is challenging participants to win an all expense paid international exchange program in the “Change Your Climate, Change Your World” video contest.
+35:20 – The US Dept. of State challenges participants to win an all-expense paid international exchange program in the “Change Your Climate, Change Your World” video contest.

 36:49 — End